dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 ![Qanon Surveillance of Trump](/img/posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk/qanon-surveillance.png)

-- augmentation with the signature of an isotope
-  -

-- other uses of SPION's and Directed Energy
-  - use of directed energy and hyperspectral image reconstruction techniques to maintain complete remote surveillance of a subject with a total lack of HUMINT
-  - this is fantastic for gaslighting. you can maintain total surveillance with reconstructed 3D images, all with minimal HUMINT engagement of the target.

-- journals to cite for understanding the thermal activation for SPION's with directed energy
-  - it is certainly possible

-### Transcranial Doppler
+### TCD/TCCD: Transcranial Doppler

-- activation via SPION nano-particles
+In conjunction with the thermomagnetic properties of SPION's, optogenetics and other technologies, TCD/TCCD provides the perfect **theoretical** one-channel in, one-channel out interaction mechanisms for almost paranormal capabilities.
+That is, the channels remain
+separate: either SPION's signal in and TCD/TCCD signals out or vice-versa.
+Coupled with 007-Bond-style bone-conduction microphones and speakers, this means you can signal for two-way audio communication.
+If the person is talking to themselves or to others, you can hear everything they say.

+Further, it provides a hacky neurological basis for almost paranormal capabilities -- you can signal voices to the person, which is perfect if you want them to appear crazy as hell after using them for their HUMINT value.

+**Theoretically:** the right combination of technologies like this DOES ENABLE ONE-TOUCH NEURAL/MEDICAL OPERATIONS that effectively/appropriately minimize the surface area for legal liability to warcrimes.
+That is, you can **abduct** the person **one-time** and after that, you need almost zero physical interaction with the target.
+That is the only acceptable means of doing any of this.

-- bone-conduction microphones/speakers and transcranial doppler
-  - used in REM dream-state, this could be highly effective for inception of false memories
+Further, bone-conduction microphones/speakers and transcranial doppler used in REM dream-state could be highly effective for HAARP-style inception of false memories.

 <a name="neurologically-oriented-schematic-crisis-in-patients-with-recovered-memory" />

 ### [Neurologically-Oriented Schematic Crisis in Patients with Recovered Memory](#neurologically-oriented-schematic-crisis-in-patients-with-recovered-memory)

-- todo: rewrite to reference the above description
-- This last mechanism isn't related to the formation of false/implanted memories but describes what happens to the brain or mind of patients who recover false and/or repressed memories
-  - it results in a schematic crisis, the severity of which is coupled to the magnitude of personal re-evaluation that accompanies traumatic memory recovery. this can also occur even if the recovered memories in question are not necessarily negative and traumatic, but positive and (equally disruptive to one's personal understanding of their own identity)
+This last mechanism isn't related to the formation of false/implanted memories but describes what happens to the brain or mind of patients who recover false and/or repressed memories.
+Again, it may result in a schematic crisis, the severity of which is coupled to the magnitude of personal re-evaluation that accompanies traumatic memory recovery.
+This can also occur even if the recovered memories in question are not necessarily negative and traumatic -- positive memories that are equally disruptive to one's personal understanding of their own identity.

-  - this schematic crisis, in itself, could hypothetically result in (the mechanism described above) disregulation of aggregate memory formation
+The theoretical CSC-induced memory & identity crisis, in itself, could hypothetically result in the "disregulation" method, described above.
-    - if this is the case, what results is the runaway development of a connectopathy. the abberantly structured entanglement will then disrupt the flow of brain waves on a microscopic scale, as well as ion distribution in specific areas of the brain.
-    - this neurological and connectopathic progression will be morphologically comorbid with a nervous breakdown, further isolating the individual and contributing to the degradation of their mental health.
+If this is the case, what results is the runaway development of a connectopathy.
+The abberantly structured entanglement will then disrupt the flow of brain waves on a microscopic scale, as well as ion distribution in specific areas of the brain.
+This neurological and connectopathic progression will be morphologically comorbid with a nervous breakdown, further isolating the individual and contributing to the degradation of their mental health.

-      - and that's assuming everything is simply incidental and not the megalomaniacal orchestration of an intelligence agency.
-      - if someone is serving to exacerbate the developmental aspects of someone's mental health crisis or provoke the disruption of their emotional state for a COINTELPRO-style agenda, the scenario is almost guaranteed to result in character assassination, social isolation and a permanently fucked up life where no one understands the true causes of their suffering.
+And that's assuming everything is simply incidental and not the megalomaniacal orchestration of an intelligence agency, in which case almost every vector possible will be exploited to exacerbate the psychological vulnerability of the target.
+If someone is serving to exacerbate the developmental aspects of someone's mental health crisis or provoke the disruption of their emotional state for a COINTELPRO-style agenda, the scenario is almost guaranteed to result in character assassination, social isolation and a permanently fucked up life where no one understands the true causes of their suffering.

 <a name="surviving-metempsychosis-via-deep-insight-into-paradoxes" />